Friday, August 28, 2020

 Color code a single track:

-1. Double left click on the color bar of a track.
-The Color Pallet window will open.
+1. Double left-click on the color bar of a track.
+The Color Palette window will open.

-2. Left click on a color in the Color Pallet window to select it.
-See image below.
+2. Left-click on a color in the Color Pallet window to select it.
+See the image below.

 The Pro Tools Color Pallet window